 This also shows the problematic side of Blair’s character.
 She has positive qualities for sure, but she’s also the girl you hated in high school, that psychotic prom queen bitch, and an insufferable, spoiled brat.
-Ironically, she’s also somewhat of an always jealous, attractive “Plain Jane” girlfriend to Serena who drips with insecurities.
-At first, she believes the only way she can keep Nate (Chace Crawford) and Serena slept together, she quickly forgives him, but begins an aggressive slut-shaming campaign against her.
-She ostracizes her from her peers, forbids Nate to speak to her and tells Ivy League representatives that Serena’s a recovering addict, which is false (note: she pulls a similar trick in season two).
-Her insecurities and bratty behavior could’ve been a starting point for the character to become a more mature young woman who learns from her mistakes, while retaining her essential bitchiness.
-But I guess making her grow up wasn’t an option, since a similar story arc is repeated in season three when Blair slut-shames and orders Jenny out of Manhattan Island – would I have such power if I had a rich designer mommy and two lawyer daddies, too? – after finding out about her encounter with Chuck, whom she treats with far more respect… Maybe that’s because he’s not from Williamsburg… Still, after three seasons, Blair hasn’t had her internalized misogyny-shaped tumor removed.
+Ironically, she’s also somewhat of an always jealous, “attractive Plain Jane” girlfriend to Serena who drips with insecurities.
+After discovering her boyfriend Nate (Chace Crawford) and Serena slept together, she quickly forgives him, but begins an aggressive slut-shaming campaign against her.
+She ostracises her from her peers, forbids Nate to speak to her and tells Ivy League representatives that Serena’s a recovering addict, which is false (note: she pulls a similar trick in season two).
+Her insecurities and bratty behaviour could’ve been a starting point for the character to become a more mature young woman who learns from her mistakes, while retaining her essential bitchiness.
+But I guess making her grow up wasn’t an option, since a similar story arc is repeated in season three when Blair slut-shames and orders Jenny out of Manhattan Island – I’d say this would have been a jump the shark moment, but that had already happed in season one when S “killed” a dude, sooo – after finding out about her encounter with Chuck, whom she treats with far more respect… Maybe that’s because he’s not middle-class… Still, after three seasons, Blair hasn’t had her internalised misogyny-shaped tumor removed.
 Her previous treatment of Jenny isn’t awesome either.
 I mean, she appointed her as her “handmaiden” only to torment her, never reward her, and ultimately banish her from her clique for petty reasons.
-In season two, Blair tries to ruin her mother’s fashion show to get back at Serena.
+In season two, Blair tries to ruin her mother’s fashion show to get back at Serena (Lively).
 The thought that she’s messing with her mother’s career (and also Serena’s career in a season three episode) for bratty reasons doesn’t even cross her mind.
 Still in season two, she is expelled from school and has her acceptance to Yale revoked after falsely claiming Dan had been sleeping with a female teacher.
 Prior to this, the series doesn’t even imply that her actions could have had consequences far beyond the reach of a high school senior, nor that she’s acting like an idiot.
 Nobody is supposed to allow themselves to be noticed for their merits, the world must revolve around Blair and Blair only.
 She repeats the same mistakes season after season, and since she bases her own self-esteem on how others view her, she also accepts all sorts of shaming when directed at her.
 She is a wasted character whose only redeeming qualities are her quotable bitchy remarks and wardrobe.
 However, in the end it can be said that the biggest bully of them all is the titular Gossip Girl, who took every chance to torment the life out of everyone.

 90210 has its fair share of bullies, too.
-Annie (Grimes) is ostracized by her friends and brother after being falsely accused of sleeping with Liam (Lanter), who receives far more lenient treatment from his peers and girlfriend Naomi, who later sends a topless picture of Annie to the whole school for revenge.
+Annie (Grimes) is ostracised by her friends and brother after being falsely accused of sleeping with Liam (Lanter), who receives far more lenient treatment from his peers and girlfriend Naomi, who later sends a topless picture of Annie to the whole school for revenge.
 Note: Annie is 17 at the time, a minor, and her semi-nude photo getting passed around is a form of distribution of child pornography.
 In the real world, those involved in such a situation would have had to deal with very serious legal consequences.
 But of course 90210 doesn’t even mention that possibility.
 Also, Annie’s mother Debbie (Lori Loughlin) tells her daughter she should’ve paid more attention because the world isn’t fair to women.
-Sure, Annie behaved recklessly, but what about the guy who took the picture, uh?
-Isn’t he responsible, too?
-Shouldn’t he be scolded and taught how to behave, too?
+But… what about the guy who took the picture, uh?
+Isn’t he responsible?
+Shouldn’t he be taught how to behave?
 And what about Naomi?
-She apologizes to Annie in the end, but there’s not one single scene where she is warned about the gravity of her actions.
-Later that season, she fabricates allegations of sexual harassment by a male teacher.
-Then comes Adrianna – who also sends a topless picture of Silver after discovering she’s the one her beloved boyfriend cheated on her with… Because sending topless pictures to get back at those who wronged you is so fetch… – who does by far the worst.
-Silver is bipolar and needs to take her meds to remain healthy, Adrianna knows it and substitutes them for revenge.
-Because, really, trading meds like that to play with an 18-year-old girl’s mental condition is an example of great maturity.
-Her actions aren’t even portrayed as villainous until the conclusion of that particular arc.
+She apologizes to Annie in the end, but there’s not one single scene where anyone tells her how lucky she is Annie took her back given how much of a felon she had been.

 These characters have the common sense of a four-year-old who can’t distinguish right from wrong.
 Well, writing that statement is actually an insult to four-year-olds.